WILLIAM DAVIE (1835-1916), son of James Davie and his wife Margaret Smith, was born on 9 October 1835 in Hill of Fetternear.

 May is a historian.
 She was born on 2 September 1950 in Beirut.
 She prepared a PhD thesis on the Greek-Orthodox community of Beirut in the 19th and 20th century.
 She is Greek-Orthodox.
 She has two sisters and one brother.

 Michael then went to Algeria, to teach at the University of Constantine (1975-1977), then returned to Beirut to teach at the Jesuit University (Université Saint Joseph), where he was head of the department of History, Geography and Archaeology.
 He stayed in Beirut all through the war (with some occasional trips to Cyprus when it became too noisy...), and finally left for France in 1990.
-Since that date, he has been a Professor at the University of Tours, in the Geography department, and a researcher in a research centre specializing in the study of Arab cities.
+He was a Professor at the University of Tours, in the Geography department, and a researcher in a research centre specializing in the study of Arab cities.
+He retired in 2018 and is currently living near Beirut.

 Michael and May Davie have two children :

-6.4.2.1 DANIELLE FORBES DAVIE (b.1980), born on 7th November 1980 in Beirut.
-She received a BSc in Sociology at Tours University, and is currently working on a PhD in Anthropology on the Bedouin of the Syrian Desert at the University of Nanterre.
+6.4.2.1 DANIELLE FORBES DAVIE (b.1980), born on 7 November 1980 in Beirut.
+She received a BSc in Sociology at Tours University, and in December 2010 received a PhD in Anthropology and Cinema from the University of Nanterre, specializing in the Bedouin of the Syrian Desert.
+In 2011 she was teaching documentary film-making in several universities in Beirut.

 6.4.2.2 LAWRENCE FORBES DAVIE (b.1982), born on 31 October 1982 in Beirut.
-After a period working part-time in the catering business in Tours, he is preparing for an MA in Hotel Management and working part itme in a chartered accountant's office in Beirut.
+After a period working part-time in the catering business in Tours, he prepared for an MA in Hotel Management and worked part-time in a chartered accountant's office in Beirut.
+He later studied horticulture in Angers, and worked in Edinburgh.
+In 2018 he was a bee-keeper near Avignon in the south of France.
+He lives with Laurence Mariette Gabrielle Le Briquier (born 11 March 1987), and has two daughters:

 6.5.1 JANET CHESTER (b.19??), who married John Marks, a stockbroker.
 They live in Dawlish, Devon.

-6.6 HILDA DAVIE (?1910-) was born about 1910.
-She married A. Dobson, who died in 1938, and subsequently A. Mann in Stevenage.
-He is a local councillor and worked for British Aerospace.
+Hilda subsequently married Alfred Percival Mann in Stevenage in the first quarter of 1952.
+He was a local councillor and worked for British Aerospace.
 They were living in Stevenage in 1987.
 By her first husband she had a daughter:

 By her second husband she had a son: